Tormented by DEPRESSION, and the medicine isn't helping?

 If the above mentioned endorphin boosting measures fail to properly relieve your treatment resistant depression, you need to know that of all the antidepressants, effexor is special.
 That’s because effexor is molecularly similar to the quasi-opioid tramadol, and is therefore the closest you can get to finding a legal, medically accepted opioid script to treat your depression.
 It should come as no surprise to you that clinical studies have shown effexor to be by far the most effective tool medical orthodoxy has to offer in the treatment of refractory depression.

-However, for many endorphin deficiency depression patients, acupuncture, D-phenylalanine & Effexor just aren't enough.
+However, for many endorphin deficiency depression patients, acupuncture, D-phenylalanine & Effexor and LDN just aren't enough.
 For them, daily opiate/opioid use is really the only viable option.

 More on Endorphin Deficiency Depression: